alrasyidin/tinyhouse-server/README.md

 ### PostgreSQL Integration
 This app can be integrated with postgres database.
 You just change the branch to `db-postgres` and provide configuration on `ormconfig.json`.
 Here I use TypeORM library for orm solution.

-Codegen only can be running with after you start the development server. you can start development server base on this guide [here](https://github.com/alrasyidin/tinyhouse-server).

 ## Screenshot